nicholasdgoodman/openfin-demos/custom-platform/README.md

 * It also provides the functionality for saving the workspace state and launches new windows (these responsibilities could be broken out into other classes).

-group-layout-engine.js

-* This is a class that is passed a window to be responsible for.
+group-manager.js

 * It can be passed a function that it will call when a window becomes part of a group and when it leaves a group (it handles the extra notifications that the standard group event sends out so you are only notified when it counts).
 * When a window that is watched becomes part of a group it disables manual resizing and being maximisable.
 It restores these settings when it is no longer part of a group (the actual settings can be customised)
 * When a window that is watched resizes (programatically e.g. button click to expand the window) it passes the information to a group-layout-resolver (the window that changed, the windows in the group and the change that happened).
 The idea is that the group-layout-resolver can then re-position the other windows in the group if that is what you want.

-group-layout-resolver.js

-* An instance of this class is passed to the group-layout-engine.
-It has a resolve function.
-This resolve function is passed information about the changes and moves the windows in the group if it needs to.
+collision-resolver.js

+* This helper class is utilized after a grouped window has changed size or position.
+It has a resolve function that will attempt to resolve any collisions that have occurred as the result of a window resize event.
 * This class is a work in progress with many edge cases but gives an idea of what can be done.
 This is one of the classes that would be implemented by a team to suit their needs (should a window overlay another window in the group? should it push all windows down? should it reflow all windows to avoid gaps?).

-bind-group-layout.js

-* This is just an example of a script that could be added to a windows html in order to wire up the group layout engine.
-This example does not make use of the callback that would allow you to update an icon to show if a window is grouped.

 widget-frame.html

 * This is an example of a window that has a control for ungrouping a window.
-* It wires up the group layout engine and resolver and controls the visibility of the ungroup button with a callback.
 * It has a ladder button that expands and contracts the size of the window (this is to demonstrate the resolver).
 * It also shows an important option to specify when resizing a window: moveIndependently: true (this gives you control over what should happen to the other windows in the group with the resolver).